anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 Important about this step.
 The name of the repository must be in a special format: \<username>.github.io.
 Because my username is anniekvandijk, I make a repository with the name anniekvandijk.github.io.
 It has to be a public repository.
 ![repo](/assets/img/blog-images/2021-12-08-First-post/Screenshot4.jpg)

+Github has a build in publish functionality.
+It automaticaly publishes your changes on the main branch.
 Your site should be running after creating the repository!!!
 In my case on https://anniekvandijk.github.io/.
+If not

 ### My template
 ![Chirpy](/assets/img/blog-images/2021-12-08-First-post/Screenshot1.jpg)